 Under FISA rules there are three categories for adaptive rowers:

-- LTA – Legs, Trunk, Arms: Use of at least one leg, trunk and arms.
-Also for those with visual and intellectual impairments .
+- PR3 (formerly LTA – Legs, Trunk, Arms): Use of legs, trunk and arms.
+Also for those with visual impairments.
 Rowed with standard boats and sliding seats.

-- TA – Trunk and Arms: Only use of trunk muscles.
+- PR2 (formerly TA – Trunk and Arms): Use of trunk and arm movement.
 Boat has fixed seat.

-- AS – Arms and Shoulders: Limited trunk control.
+- PR1 (formerly AS – Arms and Shoulders): Limited trunk control.
 Boat has fixed seat and rower is strapped at upper chest level to only allow shoulder and arm movements.

 At FISA events there are 4 boat events: